PanCakeConnaisseur/user_backend_sql_raw/README.md

 	- Argon2i is only supported by PHP 7.2.0 and higher.

 ### Queries
-- The queries use named parameters.
-You have to use the exact names as shown in the examples.
-For example to retrieve the hash for a user the query named `get_password_hash_for_user` will be used.
-Adjust it to your custom SQL query and simply put `:username` where you are referring to the username of the user trying to login.
-- For all queries that read data, only the first column is interpreted
+- For all queries that read data, only the first column is interpreted.
-- Two queries need a little bit of attention
+- Two queries need a little bit of attention:
 	1. `user_exists` should return a boolean.
 See the example on how to do this properly.
 	2. `get_users` is a query that searches for users and does pattern matching, therefore it should contain an `ILIKE` (`I` for case insensitive)